December 2022: a year in review

 Some random things that happened this year:

-I got a fabulous haircut in February.
+- I got a fabulous haircut in February.
 I couldn’t believe it.
-Unfortunately I have no skills to style it at home, so it was mostly back to normal after washing.
+Unfortunately I have no skills to style it myself, so it was mostly back to normal after washing.
 It also didn’t look as good when I went back to the same hairdresser.
 I would’ve thought I had imagined the whole thing if I didn’t have witnesses.

 I just realized that this year I escaped German winter into Spanish-speaking lands twice!